 Leukotriene receptor antagonists (montelukast): These tablets stop part of the chemical reaction that happens during the inflammation of the airways.

 Theophyllines: these tablets help to open the airways up wider by relaxing the muscles that surround them.

 If this doesn’t work, your doctor may ask you to take oral steroids.
 Oral steroids can have quite serious side effects, especially if they are taken long term, so they are a bit of a last resort.
 A respiratory specialist would normally monitor this treatment.
 Most people can get away with taking a course of oral steroids for a couple of weeks until their symptoms are back under control, then they can go back to their previous pattern of treatment.

 What is Omalizumab (Xolair)?

-This is a new type of drug recommended for people who have frequent and very severe asthma attacks that cause them to go to Accident and Emergency and/or be hospitalised.
+This is a new type of drug recommended for people who have frequent and very severe asthma attacks that cause them to go to A&E and/or be hospitalised.
 It is only prescribed in specialist centres and is administered an injection once or twice a month.
 It works by binding itself to one of the proteins that takes part in the body’s immune response, and decreases the level of this in the blood.

 What is a bronchial thermoplasty?